 The Manager's Handbook is also available below by chapter.

-The Bloomington Youth Soccer Association is a member of the Minnesota Youth Soccer Association and many of the rules, guidelines, and procedures are set by MYSA.
-You will find good information and many of the forms you need on the Minnesota Youth Soccer Association website, www.mnyouthsoccer.org.
+The Bloomington Youth Soccer Association is a member of the Minnesota Youth Soccer Association and Twin Cities Soccer League with many of the rules, guidelines, and procedures set by those leagues.
+You will find good information and many of the forms you need on the Minnesota Youth Soccer Association website, www.mnyouthsoccer.org and on Twin Cities Soccer League's website .

 We have included the most pertinent information relative to the responsibilities of a team manager in this handbook.
-If you have questions or need additional information, do not hesitate to contact the BYSC Board Members or Deidre Boyea, listed under Contact Information.
+If you have questions or need additional information, do not hesitate to contact staff.

 In general, Team Managers are responsible for communication between team parents, players, and coaches regarding schedules, budgeting, and general information.
 Specific duties include: